Airspeed: Indicated airspeed

+Uses of indicated airspeed

+Indicated airspeed is a better measure of power required and lift available than true airspeed.
+Therefore, IAS is used for controlling the aircraft during taxiing, takeoff, climb, descent, approach or landing.
+Target speeds for best rate of climb, best range, and best endurance are given in terms of indicated speed.
+The airspeed structural limit, beyond which the forces on panels may become too high or wing flutter may occur, is often given in terms of IAS.

 Calibrated airspeed

 Calibrated airspeed (CAS) is indicated airspeed corrected for instrument errors, position error (due to incorrect pressure at the static port) and installation errors.

 Calibrated airspeed values less than the speed of sound at standard sea level (661.4788 knots) are calculated as follows: